Xetibo/ReSet-Doc/sections/introduction.typ

 own plugin to expand the functionalities of ReSet.

-Furthermore, ReSet will add animations to improve its user experience which helps to better understand the flow of the application, attend to accessibility concerns to make it more user friendly, testing framework for DBus functionalities and a command line application to interface with ReSet.
+Furthermore, ReSet will add animations to improve its user experience which helps to better understand the flow of the application, attend to accessibility concerns to make it more user-friendly, testing framework for DBus functionalities and a command line application to interface with ReSet.

 #subsection("Challenges")